 Roasted Herb Potatoes

-We make many different roasted potato recipes.
+We make many different roasted potato recipes, and Roasted Herb Potatoes are probably our favorite.
 We’ve been accused of trying all of our spice blends on potatoes, and we usually have.
 My original pan-roasted potato recipe goes back to my younger days growing up.
 My dad made a breakfast roasted potatoes on a foil tray over charcoal while camping.
 We used either canned, new potatoes or fresh potatoes sliced or diced.
 I still make that exact recipe all these years later, and it’s as good as ever.

 We are always looking for new ways to make potatoes which will fit in with different entrees.
 We have also found that with a bit of imagination and personal taste, we can take a recipe, substitute different herbs, and you have an entirely different taste.
 This Roasted Herb Potatoes recipe is different because it uses chicken or vegetable stock to add another flavor dimension.